Eclipse-Laboratories-Inc/execution/README.md

     cargo build --release
     ```

-  * Setup database
+  b.
+Setup database

-    For detailed documents of how to setup database, see [here](./solana-accountsdb-plugin-postgres#database-setup) .
+    &emsp;&emsp;For detailed documents of how to setup database, see [here](./solana-accountsdb-plugin-postgres#database-setup) .

-    Suppose we got a database named `solana`, a username `solana` with password `1234`.
+    &emsp;&emsp;Suppose we got a database named `solana`, a username `solana` with password `1234`.

-    Then we should create Schema Objects in our solana  database.Our current directory is still `solana-executor`, so here is the command:
+    &emsp;&emsp;Then we should create Schema Objects in our solana  database.Our current directory is still `solana-executor`, so here is the command:

     ```shell
     psql -U solana -p 5432 -h localhost -d solana -f solana-accountsdb-plugin-postgres/scripts/create_schema.sql
     ```

-    Let's explain the parameters in above command:
+    &emsp;&emsp;Let's explain the parameters in above command:

+    ```
-    * -U -- username
+    -U -- username

-    * -p -- port of PostgreSQL server
+    -p -- port of PostgreSQL server

-    * -h -- ip address pf PostgreSQL server
+    -h -- ip address pf PostgreSQL server

-    * -d -- database name
+    -d -- database name

-    * -f -- the path of SQL script file we want to execute
+    -f -- the path of SQL script file we want to execute
+    ```

-  * Configure plugin settings
+  c.
+Configure plugin settings

     The plugin configure file is `solana-accountsdb-plugin-postgres/scripts/geyser.json`, we need change some settings in it: